 The Company provides for doubtful debts by analyzing the historical default experience and current information available about a customer's credit worthiness on an account by account basis.
 Uncertainty relates to the actual collectability of customer balances that can vary from the Company's estimation.
-As at September 30, 2021, the Company has made no allowance for doubtful accounts.
+As at December 31, 2021, the Company has not made an allowance for bad debts.